We have constructive long-term relationships with all stakeholders

 The wellbeing of local communities is directly related to the sustainable development and success of our business.
 Through a bottom-up approach to engagement, we seek to grow together with these communities and contribute to their long-term social and economic development, while taking care to prevent, mitigate and compensate for any adverse impact our activities may have.

-We work with some 3,850 suppliers, of which 93% are based in Chile.
-Suppliers provide a wide range of products and services from large mining equipment to catering and transport services.
+We work with on average over 1,700 suppliers, of which 91% are based in Chile.
+They provide a broad range of products and services, from large mining equipment to catering and transport.

 Shareholders are the companies, financial institutions and individuals that hold a stake in the Company.
-They are entitled to receive dividends and to vote at shareholder meetings on certain matters, including the election of the Company’s Directors.
+They are entitled to receive dividends and to vote at shareholder meetings, including the election of the Company’s directors.

-Shareholders, and particularly institutional investors, are constantly evaluating their holdings in the Company and whether to buy, hold or sell shares.
-We provide insightful information about the Company’s strategy, projects and performance to assist them in their assessment of the Company.
-We pay special attention to how we communicate with shareholders, maintaining fluent and transparent dialogue with them in order to ensure that they are treated well and informed of all relevant information.
+Shareholders, and particularly institutional investors, are constantly evaluating their holdings in the Company and require regular information about its strategy, projects and performance.
+We therefore pay special attention to our communications with them, maintaining fluent and transparent dialogue to ensure that they are all treated fairly and receive all relevant information.

 Governments and regulators

-Governments and regulators, at national, regional and local levels, draft, implement and uphold legislation, rules and regulations, and set the framework within which we operate.
+Governments and regulators, at national, regional and local levels, draft, implement and uphold legislation, rules and regulations, setting the framework within which we operate.

-Mining is a long-term business in which timescales can run into decades.
+Mining is a long-term business and timescales can run into decades.
 Political cycles are typically far shorter and material developments and changes to policy, legislation or regulations can have a major impact on our business.